What Childhood Stories Are You Reenacting in Your Life Today?

-Many years ago when I was a small child (I’m 28 as of this year), there was a point when I thought I was going blind.
-I accidentally got soap into my eyes while showering and my eyes stung and smarted thereafter.
+When I was a small child, there was a point when I thought I was going blind.
+I accidentally got soap into my eyes while showering and my eyes stung and smarted after that.
 I thought that the smarting would stop after I finished showering, but it didn’t.
 In fact, it became worse.

-As a little kid, I completely freaked.
+As a little kid, I was freaked out.
 I thought that I was going to lose my sight and become blind for the rest of my life.

 Frantic, I bugged my mom, who was doing laundry then.
 I wanted her to take a look and assess the condition of my eyes.
-I wanted my mom to sweep in, swoop me up (metaphorically), and let me know that I would be fine.
-I wanted my mom; I needed my mom.
+I wanted my mom to dash in, swoop me up (metaphorically), and let me know that I would be fine.
+I wanted my mom.
+I needed my mom.

-So I tugged at my mom’s shirt in a bid to get her attention.
-“Mama, there’s something in my eyes,” was what I said.
+So I tugged at her shirt to get her attention.
+“Mama, there’s something in my eyes,” I said.
 “Mama, there’s something in my eyes,” I repeated.

 Alas, her response was not what I had hoped for.
-Instead of care over me in a delicate, nurturing manner as I had hoped she would do, my mom snapped at me in a highly agitated and annoyed tone.
+Instead of caring over me in a delicate, nurturing manner, my mom snapped at me in a highly agitated tone.

 “Stop disturbing me!
-Can’t you see I’m very busy?
-Come and bother me later, alright?” she bellowed to me in Mandarin as she tried to shake me off.
+Can’t you see that I’m very busy?
+Come and bother me later, alright?” she bellowed at me in Chinese as she tried to shake me off.

-My whole world fell apart that day.
-As a little child, I could not believe that my own mother would tell me that at a moment when I really needed her.
-There I was, looking to her for love, support, and reassurance at one of the scariest points of my life up till then, and there she was, refusing to acknowledge my cry for help.
 I was crushed.
+As a little child, I could not believe that my mom would tell me that at a moment when I really needed her.
+There I was, looking to her for love and support at one of the scariest points of my life up till then, and there she was, refusing to acknowledge my cry for help.

-My belief was this: If I was unimportant to my mom who was supposedly the most important person in my life (at that point), then how important could I be to anyone else, really?
-And if my sight, what I regard as my most important sense, could not even stack against something as trivial as laundry, then really, what could ever be important about me?
+One of the key beliefs I took away then was, “I’m not important.”
+My thinking was, if I was so unimportant to my mom, the most important person in my life (at that point), then how important could I be to anyone else?
+And if my sight, which I regarded as my most important sense then, could not even stack up against something as trivial as laundry, then what could ever be important about me?

-I grew up having issues with being ignored, regardless of whether the act was deliberate or not.
-I grew up doubting my value (as a person) in others’ eyes, often concluding that people did not find me important enough whenever things didn’t go my way.
+I grew up having issues with being ignored, regardless of whether someone was doing that or not.
+I grew up doubting my value in others’ eyes, often concluding that people didn’t find me important enough if they didn’t respond to my correspondences or requests for help.

 Childhood Stories